aryapramudika/cloudflare-api-dns/README.md

 Change the credentials (API_KEY, EMAIL, ZONE_ID)

-Reference to get this credentials:
+Reference to get the credentials:

 * https://developers.cloudflare.com/fundamentals/api/get-started/create-token/
 * https://developers.cloudflare.com/fundamentals/setup/find-account-and-zone-ids/

+For using this all script, make sure you have installed jsontools / jq in Linux

 ### Get Record